 Using the Divi Builder, you can also create new pages for your Divi membership site.
-For example, you might consider creating a pricing table to make it easy for prospective customers to view your membership tiers and decide which plan to sign up for.
+For example, you might consider creating a pricing table to make it easy for prospective customers to view your membership tiers and decide which plan to opt-in for.

 Finally, update the pricing table information by replacing the demo content with your own.

-You also want to make it easy for prospective members to subscribe to a membership plan.
-For this, you will need to create a Subcribe or Register button that contains a link to let the user pre-select a certain membership plan.
+You also want to make it easy for prospective members to subscribe to a membership plan and proceed to checkout.
+For this, you will need to create a Subscribe or Register button that contains a link to let the user pre-select a certain membership plan.
 With Paid Member Subscriptions, you can easily pre-select a subscription plan through a URL parameter.

 Let’s say that the URL of the Register page we created above is https://yoursite.com/register.
 So, in order to let the user pre-select the Gold Plan, we would add the link https://yoursite.com/register?subscription_plan=1751 to the Subscribe button.
 In this example, 1751 is the ID of the Gold Plan.
 You can find the ID of subscription plans under the Subscription Plans list in the Paid Member Subscriptions admin menu.

 To take things further, Paid Member Subscriptions also lets you make the selected subscription plan the only one that appears on the Register form.
 In other words, the other subscription plans will be excluded from the Register form if the user clicks the Subscribe button under the Gold Plan.
 To do this, simply use the URL https://yoursite.com/register?subscription_plan=1751&single_plan=yes.
 When a user clicks on the Subscribe button now, they’ll be redirected to the Register page that has the Gold Plan pre-selected and it will be the only one listed.
 The user would now only have to enter their account details and pay for the subscription.